-SweeTea Bakery Cafe – Albuquerque, New Mexico
+SweeTea Bakery Cafe – Albuquerque, New Mexico (CLOSED)

 In some metropolitan areas, legions of restaurant bloggers dissect and report on every facet of the area’s dining scene.
 These bloggers have a significant impact on the restaurant choices diners make.
 That fact isn’t lost on savvy restaurateurs—particularly young entrepreneurs active in social media–who solicit feedback on their restaurants from the dynamic food blogger community.
 Some restaurateurs who understand the power of online reviews even engage in “food blogger outreach campaigns” and cultivate mutually beneficial relationships with food bloggers.
 Alas, this doesn’t often happen in Albuquerque—maybe because you can count on one hand (with at least two fingers left over) the number of active food bloggers with staying power and brand recognition.
 There is anecdotal evidence that Duke City restaurant review bloggers have some impact, but it hasn’t been quantified.